Joseph Cowen: Early life

-The son of Joseph Cowen, Snr, a prominent citizen and Member of Parliament (MP) for Newcastle upon Tyne from 1874 to 1886, was born at Stella Hall, Blaydon (demolished 1953).
-Cowen junior was educated privately in Ryton and at the University of Edinburgh where he interested himself in European revolutionary movements.
-Cowen then joined his father in his Blaydon brick business, smuggling documents abroad in the consignments of bricks.
+The son of Joseph Cowen, Snr, a prominent businessman and Member of Parliament (MP) for Newcastle upon Tyne from 1874 to 1886, he was born Blaydon, near Newcastle.
+Cowen junior was educated privately in Ryton and at the University of Edinburgh, where he developed an interest in the revolutionary political movements of Europe.

+He then joined his father in the fire brick business, Joseph Cowen & Co., established at Braydon in 1828.
 Cowen numbered among his friends Mazzini, Louis Blanc and Ledru-Rollin, as well as Herzen and Bakunin.
 Garibaldi, Felice Orsini and Lajos Kossuth came to visit him in Blaydon.
-He supported the miners and improved the lot of the working-classes.
-One area of improvement revisited again by Cowen was education: changes to the Mechanics Working-men institute, was followed by a public library for Newcastle.
+He supported the miners and improved the lot of the working-classes by campaigning for better housing and social welfare reform.
+One area of improvement revisited again by Cowen was education: changes to the Mechanics Working-men institute were followed by a public library for Newcastle.

+In 1850 his father bought Stella Hall, a 17th-century mansion near Blaydon, which continued in the Cowen family until 1948 and was demolished in 1955.

 Political career

 In 1874, he was elected Member of Parliament, succeeding his father, who had held the Newcastle seat as a Liberal since 1865.

 A radical on domestic questions when elected, Cowen was also a sympathizer with Irish Nationalism, In speech, dress and manner he identified himself with the coal miners of North East England.
 According to Dilke he spoke with a distinctive Tyneside burr.
 To the consternation of Liberal operatives, Cowen vigorously supported Disraeli's foreign policy, and in 1881 opposed the Gladstonian settlement with the Boers.

 On 13 July 1876, he joined John Bright in introducing Joseph Chamberlain into the Commons as the new MP for Birmingham.

-Short in stature and uncouth in appearance, his individuality first shocked and then by its earnestness impressed the House of Commons; and his sturdy independence of party ties, combined with a gift of rough but genuine eloquence (of which his speech on the Royal Title Bill of 1876 was an example), rapidly made him one of the best-known public men in the country.
+Short in stature and uncouth in appearance, Cowen was unusual for wearing a soft hat in parliament, breaking with convention.
+His individuality first shocked and then by its earnestness impressed the House of Commons; and his sturdy independence of party ties, combined with a gift of rough but genuine eloquence (of which his speech on the Royal Title Bill of 1876 was an example), rapidly made him one of the best-known public men in the country.

 His independence (which his detractors attributed in some degree to his alleged susceptibility to Tory compliments) brought him into collision both with the Liberal parliamentary party and with the party organization in Newcastle itself, but Cowen's personal popularity and his remarkable powers as an orator triumphed in his own birthplace, and he was again elected in 1885.